iphong/web-components/README.md

-# pure-web-components
+# Pure Web Components
-Web Components examples written in pure Javascript
+Web Components examples written in pure Javascript covering use cases where coders usually make mistakes in implementation.